BojanSof/luckfox-pico-mbed-linux/README.md

 # Embedded linux using LuckFox Pico

 The goal of this project is to explore Embedded Linux using [Luckfox Pico](https://www.luckfox.com/Luckfox-Pico/EN-Luckfox-Pico) board.
-A lot of things will be covered, including create bootable SD card, preparing dev environment, interfacing external devices, like displays, sensors, cameras and using computer vision models to perform actions.
+Many things are going to be covered, including create bootable SD card, preparing dev environment, interfacing external devices, like displays, sensors, cameras and using computer vision models to perform actions.

+## Required hardware

+- Luckfox Pico board
+- MicroSD card
+- SSD1306 128x64 OLED
+- SC3336 3MP Camera (A) module

 ## Content